Telangana State Road Transport Corporation: History

 Road transport corporation in Telangana State was first established as NSRRTD (Nizam State Rail & Road Transport Department), a wing of Nizam State Railway in the erstwhile Hyderabad State, in 1932, with 27 buses and 166 employees.
-Andhra Pradesh State Road Transport Corporation (APSRTC) was established on 11 January 1958 in pursuance of the Road Transport Corporations Act 1950.
-Consequent upon bifurcation of Andhra Pradesh state into Telangana and residual Andhra Pradesh, TSRTC operated as a separate entity from 03.06.2015.
-The Government of Telangana has subsequently established Telangana State Road Transport Corporation (TSRTC), on 27.03.2016, under the Road Transport Corporation Act, 1950.
+(APSRTC) was established on 11 January 1958 in pursuance of the Road Transport Corporations Act 1950.
+Consequent upon bifurcation of Andhra Pradesh state into Telangana and residual Andhra Pradesh, TSRTC operated as a separate entity from 3 June 2015 with a fleet of 10,500 buses, including 1,500 hired buses.
+The Government of Telangana subsequently established Telangana State Road Transport Corporation (TSRTC), on 27 March 2016, under the Road Transport Corporation Act, 1950.
+The Telangana government, on 31 July 2023, decided to merge Telangana State Road Transport Corporation with the government.
+On 23 May 2024, Government of Telangana decided to change the name from TSRTC to TGSRTC to avoid confusion with Tamilnadu State Express Transport Corporation.

 Divisions

-TSRTC has three zones: Hyderabad Rural (HR), Greater Hyderabad (GHz), and Karimnagar (KRMR).
-It is further subdivided into 13 regions and 25 divisions.
-It has a fleet of 9190 buses, of which around 2709 are hired vehicles.
-TSRTC buses undertake operations on 36,593 routes.
+TGSRTC has three zones: Hyderabad Rural (HR), Greater Hyderabad (GHz), and Karimnagar (KRMR).
+It is further subdivided into 11 regions and 25 divisions.
+It has a fleet of 9,094 buses, of which around 2,822 are hired vehicles.
+TGSRTC buses undertake operations on 36,593 routes.

 Types of services

-TSRTC operates a number of different kinds of services, both for urban transport as well as intercity and village transport.
+TGSRTC operates a number of different kinds of services, both for urban transport as well as intercity and village transport.

 Premium services

-Air-conditioned buses are branded as "Vajra", "Garuda Plus", "Garuda" and "Rajadhani" (previously known as Indra).
+Air-conditioned buses are branded as "Vajra", "Garuda Plus", "Garuda" and "Rajadhani" (previously known as Indra), "Lahari" (A/c Sleeper).